netbox-community/ansible_modules/README.md

 ## How to Use

 - Install via Galaxy
-  - `ansible-galaxy collection install netbox_community.ansible_modules`
+  - `ansible-galaxy collection install netbox.netbox`
 - Install via source
   - `git clone git@github.com:netbox-community/ansible_modules.git`
   - `cd ansible_modules`
   - `ansible-galaxy collection build .`
-  - `ansible-galaxy collection install netbox_community-ansible_modules-X.X.X.tar.gz`
+  - `ansible-galaxy collection install netbox-netbox-X.X.X.tar.gz`
     - Can add `-p` to provide a different path other than the default path, but it must be within your `ansible.cfg` or provided via an environment variable.

 ### Example playbooks